rebelsky/sams-assorted-musings-reflections/writers-at-grinnell-2019-09-03.md

 do both.
 I'm also not sure how Michelle will feel about going to see volleyball on Friday night.
 Oh well, I'll take each event as it comes.

+*Thanks to Dean and Barb and Rachel and everyone else whose hard work brings all of these wonderful events to campus!*

 ---

 Postscript: I'm planning to attend most of this year's Writers@Grinnell